18F/handbook/pages/hiring-staying-or-changing-jobs/ttsjobs.md

 ### Internal only opportunities

-We will post new opportunities as they become available.
+We will be sharing open opportunities as they become available.

 ## Opportunities with partners